Meet our graduate students!

 Zoe Fitch holds a BFA in painting from the University of Mississippi.
 In her work, Fitch experiments with large scale figurative pieces in mixed media including acrylic paint, paper, pattern and text.

-Molly Greene is a first-year graduate student in sculpture.
-Greene received the BA in studio art from Samford University and studied a semester at the Burren College of Art in Ireland.
-Greene held an internship at the Birmingham Museum of Art in Education and Community Engagement and she worked as a curator for the Great Explorations Children’s Museum in Saint Petersburg, Fla.
+Molly Greene Lay is a first-year graduate student in sculpture.
+Lay received a BA in studio art from Samford University and studied a semester at the Burren College of Art in Ireland.
+She held an internship at the Birmingham Museum of Art in Education and Community Engagement and worked as a curator for the Great Explorations Children’s Museum in Saint Petersburg, Fla.

 William Henry is a first-year graduate student in printmaking.